unvariance/collector/charts/collector/README.md

 - Writable mount of the host resctrl filesystem into the pod: the chart mounts `hostPath: /sys/fs/resctrl` at the same path inside the container with readOnly=false.
-- Capabilities: creating resctrl monitor groups and assigning tasks typically requires root and `CAP_SYS_ADMIN`.
-You can either set `securityContext.privileged=true` (as you did in CI) or ensure `securityContext.capabilities.add` includes `SYS_ADMIN` and the pod runs as root (`runAsUser: 0`).
+  `resctrl.autoMountHost: true` lets the chart mount resctrl on the host if missing.
+This requires privileged access.
 - AppArmor: If your nodes enforce an AppArmor profile that blocks writes under `/sys/fs/resctrl`, set `securityContext.appArmorProfile.type: Unconfined` for the collector container (or provide a permissive Localhost profile).
-On older clusters that do not support the appArmorProfile field, use a pod annotation: `container.apparmor.security.beta.kubernetes.io/collector: unconfined`.
-- If you rely on the container to mount resctrl itself (plugin auto-mount), the default container runtime seccomp profile may still block the `mount(2)` call.
-  Prefer pre-mounting resctrl on the node (e.g., via system configuration) or enable `resctrl.autoMountHost=true` to have the chart do a host mount via a privileged initContainer.

-- AppArmor defaulting: When `resctrl.enabled=true` and no AppArmor is explicitly configured, the chart defaults the collector container to `appArmorProfile.type: Unconfined` to allow writes under `/sys/fs/resctrl`.
-You can override this behavior:
+When `resctrl.enabled=true` and no AppArmor is explicitly configured, the chart defaults the collector container to `appArmorProfile.type: Unconfined` to allow writes under `/sys/fs/resctrl`.
-  - Force runtime default profile:
-    ```yaml
-    securityContext:
-      appArmorProfile:
-        type: RuntimeDefault
-    ```
-  - Use a node-local profile:
-    ```yaml
-    securityContext:
-      appArmorProfile:
-        type: Localhost
-        localhostProfile: my-permissive-profile
-    ```
-  - Legacy clusters (pre appArmorProfile field): add a pod annotation `container.apparmor.security.beta.kubernetes.io/collector: unconfined`.

 ## Pod Security Standards Compatibility